Amanv137/Java_Programs_Practice/README.md

 # Java_Programs_Practice
-It consist of all the Java Programs which we can to practice to make our Data Structure ans Problem Solving skills strong .
+It consist of all the Java Programs to practice in order to make our Data Structure ans Problem Solving skills strong .